clach04/dashboard/README.md

+Removed the news cards in this fork.
+Carry on.

 # dashboard

 Source code for the Dashboard app.
 Includes code for both the Pebble watchapp and the Android companion app.